BasedAgents/smart-contracts/docs/Whitepaper.md

-# BasedAgents Whitepaper
+# Based Agents Whitepaper

 # Building the Universal Marketplace for AI Agents

 ## Abstract

-BasedAgents introduces the world's first comprehensive marketplace for autonomous AI agents—a platform designed to power the next generation of **billion-dollar autonomous organizations** with zero employees.
+Based Agents introduces the world's first comprehensive marketplace for autonomous AI agents—a platform designed to power the next generation of **billion-dollar autonomous organizations** with zero employees.
 Through our AI Coin Offering (AICO) Launchpad, we aim to become the "Amazon" of AI agents, unifying all major agent frameworks in a single ecosystem.

 The native $BAG token anchors our platform.
 Beyond its governance function, $BAG serves as the exclusive currency for creating and trading AI agent tokens, incorporating deflationary mechanisms through fees and graduation requirements to drive long-term value.
-By integrating platform and order referral incentives, we align the interests of developers, integrators, and the broader BasedAgents community.
+By integrating platform and order referral incentives, we align the interests of developers, integrators, and the broader Based Agents community.

 ## 1. Vision: A Future Powered by Autonomous Agents

 The rapid convergence of AI and blockchain presents a unique opportunity for autonomous organizations.
 These AI agents—capable of executing operations, scaling independently, and making data-driven decisions—will reshape how businesses function.
-BasedAgents implements a flexible governance framework that adapts to each Agent's specific needs while ensuring token holders maintain ultimate control over their Agent's treasury, code, and strategic direction.
+Based Agents implements a flexible governance framework that adapts to each Agent's specific needs while ensuring token holders maintain ultimate control over their Agent's treasury, code, and strategic direction.

 ### 1.1 The AI Agent Revolution